msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 _A real device WiFI, having  a big unused numerical parameter, say a 'counter', accessible via MQTT by both **Tuya** and **node-red**, is all the required hardware to implement a robust bilateral event communication (**TRIGGER**)._

-The 'counter' is used as a dual port register: a sender (_tuya-cloud/node-red_) set the counter to some XX value, the receiver gets the XX value, acts accordingly, and resets the counter to 0 (ACK action): the _node-red_ read/write actions are performed by **tuyaTRIGGER** flow, the _Tuya-cloud_ actions are performed by ad hoc automations, one for TRIGGER.
+The 'counter' is used as a dual port HW register: a sender (_tuya-cloud/node-red_) set the counter to some XX value, the receiver gets the XX value, acts accordingly, and resets the counter to 0 (ACK action): the _node-red_ read/write actions are performed by **tuyaTRIGGER** flow, the _Tuya-cloud_ actions are performed by ad hoc automations, one for TRIGGER.

  - _node-red => tuya_ (**REDTRG**): **node-red** write a predefined value in the 'counter' (say 1010) and that fires a specific **Tuya** automation: first the automation must reset the 'counter' to 0, then it can do anything.
  Tuya automation, named `trigger1010`:   _If "counter:1010" do "counter:0" and "any-action..."_